DavisBrown723/alive_intercept/README.md

 # alive_intercept
-An ALiVE implementation using the Intercept library.
+A C++ ALiVE implementation using the Intercept library.